mother-of-all-self-hosting/mash-playbook/docs/services/prometheus.md

 ## Recommended other services

-You may also wish to look into **Grafana** - soon to be supported by this playbook.
+To visualize your Prometheus metrics (time-series), you may wish to use a tool like [Grafana](grafana.md).